 TV Shows, Variety Shows, Movies and more

-TV dramas, variety shows, and movies are the most accessible visual media for those who don’t live in China, Hong Kong, or Taiwan.
+TV dramas, variety shows, and movies are the most accessible visual media for those who don’t live in a Chinese-speaking region.

-A huge number of dramas, variety shows, and movies have been made available to the international audience via popular streaming platforms, including Netflix, YouTube, and Viki.
-In recent years, Chinese streaming services have released their own international platforms for Chinese media, and their subscription fees are a fraction of the price of other services.
+Many dramas, variety shows, and movies have been made available to the international audience via popular streaming platforms, including Netflix, YouTube, and Viki.
+In recent years, Chinese streaming services have released easy-to-access platforms for overseas users to access Chinese media.
+Additionally, their subscription fees are a fraction of the price of other services.

 If you are already watching Chinese TV shows with English subtitles, then that’s brilliant.
-But step up the game and turn off those English subtitles and turn on the Chinese subtitles instead.
+But step up the game, turn off those English subtitles, and turn on the Chinese subtitles instead.

 But I don’t understand everything they’re saying!
 Don’t worry; with practice, you will improve by leaps and bounds in no time!

-Here are ways you can start improving right now:
+Here are steps you can take to start improving right now:

-3. When you really struggle to understand and start to feel lost, then look up unknown words on Pleco or rewatch segments with English subtitles.
+- When you struggle to follow along and feel lost, look up unknown words on Pleco or rewatch segments with English subtitles.

-4. Have fun and enjoy the content.
-Don’t worry about understanding every dialogue; as long as you can understand enough to enjoy the show, you’ll improve!
+- Have fun and enjoy the content.
+Don’t worry about understanding every dialogue; you’ll improve as long as you can understand enough to enjoy the show!

-5. After consuming 100 hours of content, rewatch segments of previous shows and amaze yourself at how much you can now understand!
+- After consuming 100 hours of content, go back and rewatch segments of previous shows.
+You’ll be amazed at how much you can now understand!

 Note: The visual and storytelling aspects of TV shows and movies are important as they help you comprehend and guess unknown words, greatly reducing dictionary lookups while improving your enjoyment.
 Therefore, in the beginning, avoid content where the visuals aren’t representative of the dialogues, such as talk shows and standup comedies.